Among My Souvenirs

-"Among My Souvenirs" is a 1927 song with words by Edgar Leslie and music by Horatio Nicholls (pseudonym of British composer Frederick Lawrence Wright).
+"Among My Souvenirs" is a 1927 song with words by Edgar Leslie and music by Horatio Nicholls (a pseudonym for British composer Frederick Lawrence Wright).

 Original version

 The earliest known version of "Among My Souvenirs" was recorded by The Kit-Cat Band on September 19, 1927.
 It was first a number one chart hit for Paul Whiteman in 1928.
 Whiteman's recording was recorded November 22, 1927, and released by Victor Records as catalog number 35877A.

 In Lullaby of Broadway, by Patricia Dubin McGuire (Secaucus NJ: Citadel Press, 1983) it is stated that Al Dubin sold the song to Edgar Leslie for $25 (page 94).